How to Create Favorites Page Using Data Stores Module

 - Added to store icon.
 This icon will be placed near the Added to store text value.
 You can either choose the ready-made icon from the Icon Library or upload your own SVG file.

-If you created the Listing template via Gutenberg Editor open it in the WP editing window.
+If you created the Listing template via Gutenberg Editor, open it in the WP editing window.
 Press the “Add Block” button and find the Dynamic Link block.
 Click on it to add it to the Listing.
-Type the slug of the data store to the Set store slug bar.
+Type the slug of the data store into the Set store slug bar.
 If you want the link to lead the user to the Favorites page, you can type the label of the link to the Added to store link text and the URL to Added to store link URL.
 In that case, after the user clicks on the “Add to favorites” button, the link will transform to be able to take the user to the data store page.

 Afterward, type in the Label of the link (in this case, it is “Add to Favorites”) and choose the icon.
 Do the necessary styling in the Style of Block Style (available in the Gutenberg Editor if you installed the JetStyleManager plugin) tab and hit the “Update” button at the bottom of the customization menu.